ARID

 Harnessing Arizona's expertise

-At the Agroecosystem Research in the Desert (ARID) Center, we are on a mission to transform the future of arid land agriculture.
+At CALES Center for Agroecosystem Research in the Desert (ARID), we are on a mission to transform the future of arid land agriculture.
 Agroecosystems, where nature and agriculture converge, are dynamic systems that blend biodiversity, energy flows, and human innovation.
 At the ARID Center, we’re pioneering solutions that optimize these intricate systems, ensuring that even the harshest deserts can nourish generations to come.

 Arizona is developing sustainable strategies to ensure that we can continue to grow the food we need, even as conditions change.
 The efforts here are helping to shape how we can all adapt to a future where water scarcity and more extreme weather may become the norm.
 By studying the challenges of today’s environment, we’re creating sustainable agricultural solutions for tomorrow, ensuring a resilient food supply in a changing world.